Eulena/Tableau_CityBike/README.md

 # Visualization:

-In this homework, I have created visualization using Tableau.
+In this homework, I have created visualization using Tableau for the New York Citi Bike sharing program.
 The dataset was provided to us students, and this were pulled from the Citi Bike data webpage.

 # Source:
 * https://www.citibikenyc.com/system-data)